When To Apply For College: Complete Timeline

 The most common regular decision deadlines are in January and February.
 January 1 is a common date, making for a busy winter break!
 January 15 and January 31 are popular ones, too.

-Some schools with January regular decision deadlines are Boston University, Harvard, NYU, and Yale, among many others.
+Some schools with early January regular decision deadlines are Boston University, Harvard, NYU, and Yale, among many others.
 Students who apply under regular decision usually hear back about their admissions decisions in March or April.
 Since regular decision deadlines are in the winter, how does your college planning schedule differ from that to meet an early deadline?

 Your College Planning Timeline for Regular Deadlines